 Hugues Sambin.
 Beautifully carved, the figures and ornamentation on this

-cabinet hark back to Renaissance forbears but delight across the centuries, and evoking another time, as their creator intended.
+cabinet hark back to Renaissance forbears but delight across the centuries while evoking another time, as their creator intended.